What You Need to Know About Acupuncture

 How does Acupuncture work?

-According to the Chines medicine, the energy flows in your body is known as Qi.
-As they believe that the disturbance in Qi creates imbalance in your body's energy, which leads to health issues and illness.
-Therefore, some forms of Acupuncture try to re-balance Qi in you body through needles that inserted into your skin and touched to the Acupuncture points thorough your body.
+According to Chinese medicine, the energy flow in your body is known as Qi.
+They believe that the disturbance in Qi creates an imbalance in your body's energy, which leads to health issues and illness.
+Therefore, some forms of Acupuncture try to rebalance Qi in your body through needles that are inserted into your skin and touched to the Acupuncture points throughout your body.

-The use of needles done on your body to stimulate the immune system to:
+The use of needles on your body to stimulate the immune system to:

 • Re-balance your body's energy(Qi).